kuriwaki/project-org/project-organization.md

 As you saw in the Anscombe dataset problem, making visualizations is key to data analysis, not just a cute trick.
 In some disciplines it is not at all controversial to skim a paper or report by just reading the figures and tables, skipping the text.

 Edward Tufte's books and workshops is a classic in this area.
-If you don't have a copy, a talk by Jean-Luc Demont on making figures for slides to get the message across (and presentations more generally) is worth a try (https://www.youtube.com/watch?v=meBXuTIPJQk), as is John Rauser's talk on the general patterns of how we see -- and don't see -- visualizations (https://www.youtube.com/watch?v=fSgEeI2Xpdc)
+If you don't have a copy, a talk by Jean-Luc Demont on making figures for slides to get the message across (and presentations more generally) is worth a try (https://www.youtube.com/watch?v=meBXuTIPJQk).

+John Rauser's talk on the general patterns of how we see -- and don't see -- visualizations is also clarifying (https://www.youtube.com/watch?v=fSgEeI2Xpdc)

-The data-ink principle is a good rule of thumb.
-Don't waste ink on information that is not actual information:
+The data-ink ratio principle is a good rule of thumb.
+Don't waste ink on things that is not actual information:
 ![](figures/data-ink.gif)